Melon Variety Guide

 Piel de Sapo

-- Oval and long, with a striking rind
+- Oval and elongated with a distinctive rind

 - Sweet white flesh